philippe-lemaire/cairn-eo/cairn-srd.md

 - Give average creatures 3 HP, give hardy ones 6 HP, and serious threats get 10+ HP.
 - Use flavor and style to help them stand out.
 Players will remember a pig-faced humanoid looking for his missing sheep more easily than a generic goblin archer.
-- Use critical damage to lean into the threat or strangeness of any aggressive NPC.
+- Use critical damage to lean into the threat or strangeness of any aggressive NLudantaj Karacteroj.
 - Remember that HP is **Hit Protection** , not Hit Points.
 It's a measure of resilience, luck, and gumption - not health.

 **Converting from OSR Games**